 Cortisol is vital to human survival and is responsible for mediating our natural “fight or flight” response.
 However, increased levels of cortisol are problematic, producing symptoms that can range from weight gain and mood swings to increased anxiety.

 Numerous studies have already argued that CBD can directly affect hormone levels.
-More specifically, studies have found that CBD lowers cortisol levels in the brain by interfering with the excretion of the hormone in the adrenal gland.
 This is extremely important in managing the balance of healthy cortisol levels and reducing symptoms of stress.

 Another important role of the endocrine system is managing metabolism.
 One of the many ways it does so is by producing vital hormones in the pancreas.
 These hormones include glucagon, somatostatin, and insulin, among others.